 Picture your ideal Thanksgiving.
 Are you imagining a delicious multi-course meal shared with family and friends?
-Or are you imagining hours of shopping, prepping, cooking, cleaning, TV blaring football, and not enough time spent talking with people you don't see often enough?
-Perhaps you struggle because your space is too small for all the family you want to see?
-This could be a good year to try something new: Go out for Thanksgiving dinner—have your feast and eat it, too, while enjoying conversation with family and friends.
-And best of all, someone else cleans up afterward!
+Or are you imagining hours of shopping, prepping, cooking, and cleaning while the TV is blaring football, and you're not spending enough time spent with people you already don't see often enough?
+This could be a good year to try something new.
+Go out for Thanksgiving dinner—have your feast and eat it, too, while enjoying conversation with family and friends.
+And best of all, someone else cleans up afterward.

 Corn mazes are created by a tractor in a growing field of corn—usually following a fairly intricate design.
 For large mazes, GPS is often used to create a picture that can be seen from the air.
 A mature corn maze is a true adventure, with walls of corn that are taller than most adults; children (and adults) can for sure lose their way!
 Most operators recommend kids be at least 5-8 years old before going in alone; use your judgment, of course.
 Closed-toe shoes are recommended for comfort (sneakers are best), as corn mazes involve walking on uneven ground and broken cornstalks.
 And if you head into the maze at dusk, be sure to bring a flashlight!

 We've all heard that children have a much easier time learning a second language than adults do, but it's not always easy to provide the opportunity.
 If a parent or grandparent speaks another language, having the language reinforced in a community setting can increase a child's interest in playing along.
 If there is no other language at home, a bilingual preschool may be the only way to give your child the gift of a second language.
 Immersion preschools can also help to prepare a child to attend one of LA's bilingual elementary schools.